The Elektoy train line was a #1 gauge series of tinplate manufactured in a small factory in Harrison,

 (Voltamp - Boucher trains provided this identical

 feature).
-The same motor powered every locomotive in the line.
+The same motor and running gear powered every locomotive in the line.
 It had a six-pole armature, a horseshoe field,

 steel laminations, a bronze commutator, and mica insulated gauze brushes.
 Motors were equipped with reverse